gaurav-afk/LookMyShow/README.md

 ## Requirements
 - Android SDK version 35 or higher.
-- Internet connection for fetching movie data and map tiles.
+- Internet connection for signup and login.

 ## Libraries & Tools
 - Jetpack Compose for UI.